 “This approach underscores the continuing commitment of the FOMC to maintain the appropriate degree of accommodation to support the recovery,” Yellen said.

 Neither Yellen’s remarks nor the Beige Book excited the Wall Street markets too much as they were already trading strong.
-The Dow Jones Industrial Average was in triple-digits and the S&P 500 and the Nasdaq were showing solid gains.
+Nevertheless, the Dow Jones Industrial Average was triple-digit, and the S&P 500 and the Nasdaq showed solid gains.

-The Beige Book also noted that manufacturing improved in most of the Fed districts, and loan demand strengthened.
+The Beige Book also noted that manufacturing improved in most Fed districts, strengthening loan demand.
 Reports on residential housing markets varied.
-Home prices rose modestly in most districts but inventory levels remained low.
+Home prices rose modestly in most districts, but inventory levels remained low.
 Residential construction increased in several districts.

 “The problem is that we are still in this slow growth — slow but not enough growth — environment,” Lesh said, noting that one was of Yellen’s topics.

-Yellen, he said, seems to continue to smooth and adjust the remarks she made at her first Fed meeting as chairwoman.
+He said Yellen seems to continue to smooth and adjust the remarks she made at her first Fed meeting as chairwoman.
 She indicated then that interest rates might rise within six months after the halt of economic stimulus through quantitative easing.
-He said there are some improvements in the labor markets, according to the Beige Book as well as in consumer spending.
+He said there are some improvements in the labor markets, according to the Beige Book, and in consumer spending.